IQDevs/Awesome-IQDevs/README.md

 * [Rust](https://www.rust-lang.org/en-US/) : Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety
 * [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
 * [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation

+## Collaboration
+* [Gitter](https://gitter.im) : Messaging for people who make software.
+Integrated with your team, projects and your code.
+* [Discord](https://discordapp.com/) : All-in-one voice and text chat for gamers that’s free, secure, and works on both your desktop and phone

 ## Icons
 * [Feather](https://github.com/colebemis/feather): Simply beautiful open source icons